TITLE 17 PUBLIC UTILITIES AND UTILITY SERVICES

 B. The advisory board shall meet periodically with the administrator and shall provide advice and consultation to the administrator as provided under this rule.
 Where deemed necessary by the advisory board, it shall make recommendations to the commission or the administrator, or both, relating to potential matters related to administration of the fund.
 Should the members of the advisory board not agree on a recommendation to the commission or administrator on any particular matter, the advisory board may provide a majority recommendation as well as a minority recommendation as to the resolution of any such identified issue.
 In addition, any member of the advisory board may, with advance written notice to the other members of the advisory board, provide individual recommendations or other information to the commission and the administrator that it deems appropriate.
 The advisory board is intended to be a forum within which to build consensus on matters relating to the administration of the fund, while not deterring any interested party from communicating its concerns relating to the administration of the fund to the advisory board, or, subject to advance written notice to the other members of the advisory board, directly to the commission.

-C. The advisory board members shall elect a chair, vice-chair, and secretary to serve on the board for one year, subject to additional terms as elected from within the board.
+C. The advisory board members shall elect a chair, vice-chair, and secretary to serve on the board for two years, subject to additional terms as elected from within the board.
 For the purpose of conducting business, a majority of the board members present at any meeting shall constitute a quorum.

 A. It is the goal of the commission that New Mexico consumers have access to high-quality broadband service from both wireline and mobile broadband providers.
-Pursuant to Subsection N of Section 63-9H-6 NMSA 1978, ETCs may separately apply to the commission for grants to fund the construction of facilities that are capable of providing broadband internet access service, to areas unserved or underserved by broadband in the state.
-Each grant that is awarded will provide up to seventy five percent of the budgeted project cost with the ETC applying the remainder from its own funds.
+Pursuant to Subsection N of Section 63-9H-6, NMSA 1978, ETCs may separately apply to the commission for grants to fund the construction and maintenance of facilities that are capable of providing broadband internet access service to areas unserved or underserved by broadband in the state.
+Applications must be primarily for coverage of the construction costs of new facilities, but such applications may include a request for maintenance costs of those facilities as well.
+Each grant that is awarded will provide up to seventy five percent of the budgeted project cost, with the ETC applying the remainder from its own funds.
 Projects receiving any source of third-party funding other than potential loan funds, FCC high-cost fund legacy support or connect America fund support (including mobility fund support) will not be eligible.
+Each applicant shall provide a detailed description in their application of the origin and type of funding provided for the carrier match, and a certification that those monies are not duplicative of other purposes or projects other than SRUSF broadband program projects.
 In evaluating applications, the commission shall seek to avoid duplication of service using the same technology.
 Awards of support under this section shall be consistent with federal universal service support programs and be based on the best use of the fund for rural areas of the state.
-For purposes of administering the broadband program, the commission may find that a broadband program proposed project area is a rural area, nothwithstanding the definition of rural area in Subsection X of 18.104.22.168 NMAC, if it determines that:
+For purposes of administering the broadband program, the commission may find that a broadband program proposed project area is a rural area, notwithstanding the definition of rural area in Subsection U of Section 126.96.36.199 NMAC, if it determines that:

 (1) the area otherwise has the characteristics of a rural area;